 Your support has a direct impact on the City’s resiliency.

 - Empower critical social service providers by helping them write their emergency plans and continuity plans.
 What does that mean?
 We will give them step-by-step guidance throughout the year in figuring out how they will keep functioning when they will not have water, power, or a regular space to operate.
-Organizations include: Curry Senior Center, GLIDE health clinic, Canal Alliance, and Contra Costa Crisis Center.
-We help to keep the San Francisco Bay Area’s safety-net working after a major disaster.
+Organizations include: Jewish Families and Children’s Services (JFCS), Tenderloin Housing Development Corporation (TNDC) , SF-Marin Food Bank, and St. Anthony Foundation, etc. We help to keep the San Francisco Bay Area’s safety-net working after a major disaster.

 - Administer the San Francisco Voluntary Organizations Active in a Disaster (SF VOAD) city-wide response program.
 Why is that important?
-Our endeavor is to ensure that social service agencies such as the Salvation Army, the American Red Cross, and Jewish Family and Children’s Services coordinate their disaster response efforts quickly and efficiently after a large earthquake, a multi-structure fire, or another disaster.
+Our endeavor is to ensure that social service agencies such as the Salvation Army, the American Red Cross, San Francisco Department of Public Health, Department of Emergency Management, and Jewish Family and Children’s Services coordinate their disaster response efforts quickly and efficiently after a large earthquake, a multi-structure fire, heat wave, or another disaster.

 To kickoff 2018, we will offer a 2-hour personal preparedness training to anyone interested in attending on Wednesday, January 10th at the Castro Country Club at 9:00AM and another training will be delivered at 3:00PM.

 Please note your donations go directly to supporting these types trainings, which are offered for free to seniors, people with disabilities, and low-income families.